chriscareycode/doomguy-css/README.md

 26 frames of animation, so you can change that flynn1 up to flynn26

+Flynn is 48px wide and 64px in height.

 Open index.html and view source code for an example of how to use Flynn.